-As the international market revs up for Art Basel, the yearly event that sends ripples, and the occasional shock wave, through the art market, Bruce Nauman and Georg Baselitz – 156 years between them – defy time to bring to Schaulager and the Beyeler Foundation absurdly youthful and significant shows from opposite ends of the contemporary art spectrum.
+As the international market revs up for Art Basel, the yearly event that sends ripples, and the occasional shock wave, through the art market, Bruce Nauman and Georg Baselitz – 156 years between them – defy time to bring to Schaulager and the Beyeler Foundation absurdly youthful and significant shows from opposite ends of the contemporary art spectrum (see article on Baselitz).

 Schaulager’s major retrospective of Bruce Nauman, a seminal artist of our times, is a curious affair: it is art beyond art.
 Instead of an exhibition, we enter into the creative meanderings of a man who, for the last 50 years, has offered art as an experience.

 The aptly named ‘Disappearing Acts’ (until 26 August 2018) seizes Nauman’s constant state of flux, here one minute, there the next.
 This very fluidity is difficult to fit into the cathedral-like fluorescent austerity of the Schaulager and although the curators take us on a Nauman journey, we are left with the question: “What is he doing here and what is he getting at?”.

 The answer is that there is never anything definitive in what Nauman does.
 He has the tireless mind of a scientist who constantly explores the answers to questions that have not yet been asked.
 It comes as no surprise that he first studied mathematics and physics, before turning his explorations into an artistic process.

 Bruce Nauman, Contrapposto Studies, i through vii, 2015/2016, Seven-channel video installation, video Michele Laird, Basel